 Consumer will be directed to Aggregator Payment Page to finish payment.

-Once payment is done, aggregator will notify DCMS via API call about the payment result, DCMS will forward the payment result to DTP, who will forward the notification back to the corresponding merchant.
+Once payment is done, aggregator will notify DCMS via API call about the payment result, DCMS will forward the payment result to proxy server, who will forward the notification back to the corresponding merchant.
+The payment notification URL is maintained by the merchant and it needs to be provided as one of the parameters in the Payment Redirect API.

 API specification: DCMS—2c2p(Thailand)